KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/infrastructure-providers/atlantis-installation.md

       --from-literal=bitbucket_secret=<bitbucket_secret>
     ```

-    The `bitbucket_token` is the generated [Access Token](https://www.runatlantis.io/docs/access-credentials.html#generating-an-access-token) for the Bitbucket user.
+    The `bitbucket_token` is the generated [API Token](https://support.atlassian.com/bitbucket-cloud/docs/using-api-tokens/) for the Bitbucket user.

     The `bitbucket_secret` is the generated [secret](https://www.runatlantis.io/docs/webhook-secrets.html) for the Bitbucket webhook.